BozarthPrime/Extra-Life-Tracker/docs/widgets/team-goal.md

 1. Go to [extra-life.org](https://www.extra-life.org/)
 2. Log in to your
 3. Click "Team Page" in the top bar of the page
 4. Copy the Team ID out of the address bar.
-It is the number after "teamID" and should be at the end of the address.
+It is either the name after `/teams/` or the number after "teamID" and should be at the end of the address.
 See example image

 ![Get-Team-ID](../images/where-to-find-team-id.png)